 Incentives & Financing

-The Economic Development Division assists new and existing businesses with finding available locations on the Square and navigating the permit process.
+The Office of Economic Development assists new and existing businesses with finding available locations on the Square and navigating the permit process.
 Additionally, it develops initiatives to ensure a pro-business climate downtown.
 The following information and resources are frequently used by prospective, new and existing downtown business owners.

 Created by the federal government as part of the Tax Cut and Jobs Act of 2017, Marietta contains several areas recognized as Federal Opportunity Zones.
 Individuals investing in projects or properties within these zones may be able to pay reduced capital gains taxes on returns.